Milutin-S/computerVision/PCA/README.md

 ## Image compression using PCA (Principal Component Analysis) in Python

+|The main package that we gona use is scikit-learn.
 The basic idea of PCA is dimensionality reduction.

 2D - 1D